A Brief History of Foods: Roman Wines

 Pliny’s disapproval of wine consumption did not prevent him writing many books about its production, which had become essential to Roman agriculture.
 In climates where the vine would not grow, the land was deemed habitable only for barbarians.
 The borders of the Empire, to the north and south, mirror the limits of vine growing in the Roman period.

 As is the method today, Romans harvested and crushed the grapes before beginning the first fermentation in a large open vat, where the grapes (referred to as "must') remained anywhere from a few days to a few weeks.
 Then additives might be combined in the must.
-The Romans stored the mix in wide clay vessels and buried them in the ground to maintain a constant temperature.
+The Romans stored the mix in large, circular clay vessels that were buried in the ground to maintain a constant temperature.
 The process of maturing wine in wooden barrels was a Celtic practice rather than Roman.
 Sweeter than wine, some of the must was boiled down to produce a syrup, the basis of many sauces which could be used to sweeten wine.
 In the cooking process, Roman chefs, unlike their modern counterparts, used wine already reduced.

 While the wine was maturing, it was regularly checked to gauge its progress and to remove detrimental fungi.
 The wine would be ready to drink after a year or more of such preparation, but before transferring it to amphorae, it was sometimes filtered.
 As with modern methods, the wine would continue maturing in the amphorae; the longer the better.
 It seems the Romans enjoyed aged wines considering them more delicious than young ones.
 Moreover maturity was thought to be positively healthy with such wines supposedly strengthening the individual, improving the circulation of their blood while giving it a deep red colour, aiding their digestion and ensuring a good night's sleep.

-Nowadays few wines are drinkable beyond twenty years old; and their last years are not exactly their finest.
+Nowadays few wines are drinkable beyond twenty years old, and their last years are not exactly their finest.
 Aware of this, the price of Roman wine rose significantly until the twentieth year after which it began to decline.
 There are, however, frequent accounts of thirty year and even older wines.
 Did the Romans therefore make longer lasting wines than we do?
 Perhaps so, especially given that short term profit may have been less of an issue for Romans than now.
 It is equally possible the Romans enjoyed mature flavours that today we would find overpowering.
 If so, it might explain Pliny’s description of a famous vintage from classical antiquity of 121 BC, named for that year’s Consul, Opimius, which was still available to drink in Pliny’s time (AD 61 - AD 113).

 The Romans distinguished between sweet and dry wines, with Pliny identifying four distinct colours: